Having The Heart Of A Servant

 Service is always a part of discipleship

 This Psalm begins by looking up to God; by lifting up our eyes we are reminded of what kind of relationship we have with God.
 The song acknowledges that God is our Lord and our Master.
 We are here to serve Him.
-But the idea of service is not easy for everyone to swallow, because we like to be our own masters.
-We like to manage our own lives.
-Our problem is that sometimes we bring this attitude into our relationship with God.
+But can I be honest and say that I am not always excited about the idea of being a servant.
+My greatest struggles in life come from the fact that I want to be my own master; manage my own life.
+And I get in trouble when I bring this attitude into my relationship with God.

-We don’t get real excited about looking up to God, it seems easier to look at Him or even down on Him.
-We all have times when we struggle with feelings of entitlement because when you become a Child of God there is this sense of confidence and power.
-We read the promises in the Bible; ask and it will be given you.
-Then there’s the fact that God presents Himself to us in the form of Jesus Christ who was by nature a servant.
-It becomes very easy to take on the role of the master and begin to make demands of God.
+We don’t get real excited about looking up to God, it seems easier to look over at Him or even down on Him.
+Have you ever struggled with feelings of entitlement because you are a Child of God?
+I mean there is a sense of power when you read; ask and it will be given you.
+There is a sense of importance when you think about the fact that God presents Himself to us in the form of Jesus Christ who was by nature a servant.
+In our fast paced, consumer driven society it becomes so easy to slip into the role of the master and begin to make demands of God.
 But the heart of this Psalm is a reminder that God is our master and Lord.

-Anyone who has ever been around children knows that we are born with a desire to be served, not to serve.
-Babies need someone take care of them and meet their needs, at the moment that the need arises.
+Not that we needed a whole lot of encouragement to believe that we are the greatest in the Kingdom.
+We are born with a desire to be served, not to serve.
+Every baby need someone take care of them and meet their needs, at the moment that the need arises.
 And babies are not patient task masters, they want to be fed now, changed now, and comforted now.
-But as we mature God urges us to take on the role of Jesus, who came as a servant.
-Only a servant can look up to God who is alone worthy to be our Lord and master.
+But as we grow into maturity, we learn how to put our selfish urges aside and do what is better for ourselves and others.
+That’s taking on the very nature of Jesus, who came as a servant.

 The Psalmist makes a comparison: “As the eyes of slaves look to the hand of their master, as the eyes of a maid look to the hand of her mistress, so our eyes look to the Lord our God.”
 Slaves and servants had to be watchful, awaiting a command.
 They were expected to be alert, observant, ready to anticipate the master’s every need.
 In the same way, we should always be tuned into God, watching for Him to direct our steps, and being sensitive to His leading in our lives.